chumachok/cat-soup/README.md

 1. nyako (server)
 2. nyatta (client)

-the encrypted messages between the components are exchanged via a covert channel that utilizes a If-None-Match header. header example:
+the encrypted messages between the components are exchanged via a covert channel that utilizes an If-None-Match HTTP header. header example:

 ```
 If-None-Match: